Link to Life Science Fireside Chat | August 2018

 The Link To Life Science series conducts Fireside Chats with top executives from the life science industry.
-Our moderators and panelists share career stories, offers advice, and answers attendee questions.
-The Link to Life Science series is ideal for graduating students, recently graduated students and early career professionals.
+Our moderators and panelists share career stories, offer advice, and answer attendee questions.
+The Link to Life Science Series is ideal for graduate students, post docs, and early career professionals.

-Join Delaware Bio on Thursday, August 16 for a Link to Life Science Fireside Chat featuring Jae Sly, Director of Strategic Business Development, ACROBiosystems, and Charlie Riordan, Vice President of Research, Scholarship and Innovation, University of Delaware, and moderated by Kevin Cameron, CEO, Connect Delaware.
+Join Delaware Bio on Thursday, August 16th for a Link to Life Science Fireside Chat featuring Jae Sly, Director of Strategic Business Development, ACROBiosystems, and Dr. Steven Stanhope, Principal Investigator, Delaware INBRE.
+The Fireside Chat is moderated by Kevin Cameron, CEO, Connect Delaware.

 The Link to Life Science Series: Fireside Chat will be held at the Delaware Biotechnology Institute.

 Jae Sly is the VP, Corporate Development and Innovation Lab Operations for ACROBiosystems.
 Jae is an Industry Leader providing strategic partnering of Biopharma technologies and launched single-use manufacturing.
 Jae has initiated cross-border partnering platforms, investment forums and is a corporate mentor in the Delaware and Maryland Incubator Startup Programs for Entrepreneur Professional Services.
 Collaborations, contract negotiations and technology evaluations for Investment Opportunities, has been primary expansion within Jae’s portfolio of services in the last several years.
 Jae maintains a strong industry presence by presenting and attending at major conferences.
 Jae received her Ph.D. in Immunology from the University of Washington and MBA from San Diego State University.
 Jae is a member of LES, ICOY, ESACT, and BIO.